quintenroets/superpathlib/README.md

 ```shell
 pip install superpathlib[full]
 ```
-to include additional dependencies like PyYAML for handling YAML files. or
+to include additional dependencies like PyYAML for handling YAML files

+or

 Manually install the packages corresponding with the features you want to use:
 * Packages listed in pyproject.toml